yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 ## Informed Consent User Stories (Using VSD)

-Based on the VSD analysis for informed consent we had resolved several value tensions and had identified the relevant stakeholders.
+Based on the VSD analysis for informed consent we had resolved several value tensions and had identified the relevant stakeholders and values.
 We will use the observations from the analysis to document the following user stories:

 ### User Story #1

-As a Stack Overflow user, I want to clearly understand what personal data Stack Overflow collects through cookies and control which cookies are set so that I can make an informed choice about my privacy while still accessing the programming help I need (Essential)
+As a Stack Overflow user, I want to clearly understand what personal data Stack Overflow collects through cookies and control which cookies are set so that I can make an informed choice about my privacy while still accessing the programming help I need.
+(Essential)

 ### User Story #2

-As a Stack Overflow site owner, I want to implement transparent cookie consent processes that comply with regulations while maintaining user engagement so that I can build user trust, avoid legal penalties, and sustain my business model without losing essential functionality (Essential)
+As a Stack Overflow site owner, I want to implement transparent cookie consent processes that comply with regulations while maintaining user engagement so that I can build user trust, avoid legal penalties, and sustain my business model without losing essential functionality.
+(Essential)

 ### User Story #3

-As an advertiser partnering with Stack Overflow, I want to access consented user data through cookies for targeted advertising so that I can deliver relevant ads to developers while respecting users' informed consent choices and maintaining advertising effectiveness
+As an advertiser partnering with Stack Overflow, I want to access consented user data through cookies for targeted advertising so that I can deliver relevant ads to developers while respecting users' informed consent choices and maintaining advertising effectiveness.
+(Essential)

+### User Story #4

+As a regulator, I want to verify that Stack Overflow's cookie implementation provides genuine informed consent so that I can ensure user rights are protected and the platform complies with data protection laws.
+(Essential)

 ## Conditions of Satisfaction